mickymacirl/CI-P4-ICSB/README.md

 500 Error Page Image

-### User Story - As a developer, I must implement a 403-error page to alert users when they do not the right to access this page
+### User Story - As a developer, I must implement a 403 error page to alert users when they do not the right to access this page

 The developer must create a 403 error page that will be displayed to users when they attempt to access a page or resource they do not have permission to view.
-This page will alert the user that they do not have the necessary rights to access the requested content and may provide instructions on requesting permission or access.
+This page will alert the user that they do not have the necessary rights to access the requested content and provides instructions on requesting permission or access.
 This feature is essential for maintaining security and protecting sensitive information on the website.

 Implementation of 403 Error Page

-* [X] 500 error page is created - Create 500 error page.
+* [X] 403 error page is created - Create 403 error page.

-* [X] Error information is expanded upon - Ensure message is explained and maybe an option to request access to the page or feature.
+* [X] Error information is expanded upon - Ensure message is explained and an option to request access to the page or feature.

 403 Error Page Image